 - Continuing CSUSB students will register for classes through myCoyote Self Service (similar to other quarters).
 Priority registration is May 7 –23.
 Enrollment appointments will be available on your myCoyote Student Center page in April.

 - Newly admitted students for fall 2019: Newly admitted students and conditionally admitted students will fill out an “Early Summer Start Form” which will be posted on the Summer Session web site.
 This form is returned to the Office of Admissions.
 Once processed, students will be given access to MyCoyote Self Service for Registration.
 Note that students need to complete all final admission requirements before registering for summer classes.

-- All summer visiting students (community college, non-CSUSB or non-degree students) will enroll and register for courses through the College of Extended Learning (CEL).
+- All summer visiting students (community college, non-CSUSB or non-degree students) will enroll and register for courses through the College of Extended and Global Education (CEGE).
 Students can register online or fill out a brief application and register for classes either in person or by fax at (909) 537-5907.
 A PDF application, along with instructions, is available on this Summer Session web page.